HQarroum/Fsm/README.md

 ## Engineering - Fsm

-A tiny implementation of a finite state machine.
+A tiny implementation of a finite state machine written in Javascript.

 Current version: **1.0.3**